u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/users/access_rights.rst

 .. image:: access_rights/groups-access-rights.png
    :align: center
-   :alt: View of a group’s form emphasizing the tab access rights in Odoo
+   :alt: View of a group’s form emphasizing the tab access rights in Thrive Bureau ERP

 | As a second layer of editing and visibility rules, *Record Rules* can be formed.
 They overwrite,
   or refine, the *Access Rights*.